 But besides the rewards, the value of many co-branded travel cards comes from their benefits.
 With the Platinum Delta SkyMiles you’ll get quite a few.

 They include discounted access to the Delta Sky Club lounge for you and up to two guests.
 Entry will cost $29 per person.
 You’ll also get one free companion ticket per year, good for one economy-class round trip when you buy an eligible adult ticket.
-Your first checked bag is free too, for you and up to nine companions.
+Your first checked bag is free too, for you and up to eight companions.
 And you can skip the wait with Priority Boarding.

 And there are even more airline-related benefits included with the card than that!

 Hotel Business Credit Card

 - 17X points per dollar or more at Marriott Bonvoy properties

 - 4X points per dollar spent at: